theodi/chef-envbuilder/README.md

     LEFTRONIC_GITHUB_FORKS: 987fgh
     LEFTRONIC_GITHUB_ISSUES: asdf1974

-We now support overrides: the values in the `development` JSON (by default, see below for configuration options) will be taken as defaults, to be superseded by the data for the node's actual environment.
+Because a lot of stuff will be common between environments, we now support overrides: the values in the `development` JSON (by default, see below for configuration options) will be taken as defaults, to be superseded by the data for the node's actual environment.
 So we can have a `production.json` data bag item containing just this, for example:

     {
       "eventbrite": {